wjlee2020/Resume-CV-/README.md

 **Current project(s)**
 * Learning and using Redux for global state management
-* Building a Netflix Clone : purpose is to understand and work my way around building a larger code base.
+* Building a Netflix Clone : purpose is to understand and work my way around building a larger code base, as well as build something I always wanted to build!

 Constantly learning as much as I can and enjoying every day.